We are upgrading our investment thesis on Magellan Midstream

 Tulsa, Oklahoma-based Magellan Midstream Partners, L.P.
 (MMP) is

 a master limited partnership (MLP) that owns and operates a

 partnership primarily transports, stores, and distributes refined

-distillates (which include diesel fuels and heating oil), 16% crude
+distillates (which include diesel fuels and heating oil), and 7%

-oil, and 6% Liquefied Petroleum Gas (LPG)/aviation fuel.
-Magellan
+Liquefied Petroleum Gas (LPG)/aviation fuel.
+Magellan conducts its

-conducts its operations in three segments: Refined Products, Crude
+operations in three segments: Refined Products, Crude Oil, and

 Refined Products: The Refined Products unit primarily comprises